 Isn’t it simple?

-Create an excellent representative profile image, a stunning banner, and make sure your SoundCloud page has enough precise information about you and your music project in the appropriate areas.
+Create an excellent representative profile image, and a stunning banner, and make sure your SoundCloud page has enough precise information about you and your music project in the appropriate areas.

 Make sure all of the important links are in their proper placements, that they operate, and that your website isn’t cluttered.
 There’s no need to know about that fantastic event your band had 20 years ago, or why you changed the background sound on track 3 to a synth bass.